wmo-im/wis2box-training/documentation/docs/index.md

 <img alt="WMO logo" src="assets/img/wmo-logo.png" width="200">
 # WIS2 in a box training

 WIS2 in a box ([wis2box](https://docs.wis2box.wis.wmo.int)) is a Free and Open Source (FOSS) Reference Implementation of a WMO WIS2 node.
-The project provides a plug and play toolset to ingest, process, and publish weather/climate/water data using standards-based approaches in alignment with the WIS2 principles. wis2box also provides access to all data in the WIS2 network. wis2box is designed to have a low barrier to entry for data providers, providing enabling infrastructure and services for data discovery, access, and visualization.
+The project provides a plug and play tool-set to ingest, process, and publish weather/climate/water data using standards-based approaches in alignment with the WIS2 principles. wis2box also provides access to all data in the WIS2 network. wis2box is designed to have a low barrier to entry for data providers, providing enabling infrastructure and services for data discovery, access, and visualization.

 This training provides step-by-step explanations of various aspects of the wis2box project as well as a number of exercises to help you publish and download data from WIS2.
 The training is provided in the form of overview presentations as well as